davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 advice.
 Do your own research and consult with a qualified professional before investing._

+### TLDR

+Putting as much money as possible into Roth accounts will probably get you the deepest into retirement.
+This seems to hold true for people who can afford to max out all of their accounts, and also for people who can't.

+I created [this Google Sheet](https://docs.google.com/spreadsheets/d/1BTxpTPcWo_49mpgjvHOl3uldeCp2guozpnRap4Uye-o/edit#gid=323340355) to run simulations at different income levels to find out how well different strategies performed because I didn't trust the calculators I found online.

+Please try the sheet out
+for yourself, check my math, and let me know if I've missed anything!
+You can find a list of my assumptions below.

 ### Background

 There are two main types of tax-advantaged retirement accounts: